 Our Curriculum is planned around monthly "investigations" as a way to create a learning environment that stimulates inquiry.
 Using these simple topics, teachers are able to build on the experiences of their students while allowing room for ideas to emerge, grow, and connect.

 In addition to these every day activities, we offer weekly Special Classes for each age group.
-These classes might include:
+These classes currently include:

-All Young Child Academy students are exposed to the Spanish language through daily experiences with our Spanish teacher.
-Using different subjects, such as science, math, art, music, or dance, and even yoga, the children have the opportunity to hear the Spanish language spoken fluently while learning a wide range of vocabulary.
+All Young Child Academy students are exposed to the foreign language through daily experiences with our talented teachers.
+Using different subjects, such as science, math, art, music, or dance, and even yoga, the children have the opportunity to hear the language spoken fluently while learning a wide range of vocabulary.

 Early Literacy at Young Child Academy